 Iowa City is another place to consider if you're drawn to the midwest, versus living in a beach town or heading to the mountains in retirement.
 Some of the benefits of this college town include a low cost of living, a low crime rate, a strong economy, tax favorability for seniors and good access to healthcare.
 Aside from watching the Hawkeyes play at the University of Iowa, the city is chock full of museums and hosts a regular schedule of festivals and fairs.

 Oxford ranks as one of the best college towns to retire for seniors who desire a low cost of living and want to steer away from larger cities.
 The city has a strong literary history, as the hometown of southern gothic writer William Faulkner, and the Ford Center for Performing Arts celebrates local artists and musicians.
 As far as the climate goes, you can expect milder winters and warmer temperatures in summer.

 9. Lexington, Kentucky

-Horse racing and the University of Kentucky Wildcats are what Lexington are best known for and as potential destination for retirees, it's got all the things you'd want.
-It's both highly walkable and bikable, there are numerous ways to get involved with volunteering, home prices aren't sky-high and crime is low, as are state income taxes.
+Horse racing and the University of Kentucky Wildcats are what Lexington is best known for and as a potential destination for retirees, it's got all the things you'd want.
+It's both highly walkable and bikeable, there are numerous ways to get involved with volunteering, home prices aren't sky-high and crime is low, as are state income taxes.
 One potential downside: there are fewer doctors here compared to some of the other college towns on the list.

 10. Bloomington, Indiana